elliotec/ellio2/source/posts/2014-05-30-using-variables-in-yaml-front-matter.html.markdown

 ```erb
 <a href="http://github.com/elliotec"><%= current_page.data.github %>Github</a>
 ```
 Now the code base is much more DRY and modular, and the generated HTML is producing the expected behavior.

 You can do this in Jekyll too, but there are a few differences (basically just step 3) so [check out their docs if thats what you're into](http://jekyllrb.com/docs/frontmatter/).

-For more info on the Middleman front matter, [see the relavent section in the Middleman docs](http://middlemanapp.com/basics/frontmatter/).
+For more info on the Middleman front matter, [see the relevant section in the Middleman docs](http://middlemanapp.com/basics/frontmatter/).

 -- Mike